codemicro/adventOfCode/.github/README.md

 # Advent of Code 2020

 Solutions to the [2020 Advent of Code](https://adventofcode.com/2020), in at least Python and Go.
+I make no claims that they're the best way to do things, but if they produce a result within 15 seconds, I'm happy.

 Go solutions are near direct copies of the Python solutions and may be added a few days afterwards.